tuva-health/docs/docs/welcome.md

 _Healthcare data has been challenging to work with since the inception of claims data in the mid-90s.
 The Tuva Project is our attempt to fix it - Tuva or Bust._

 If you're reading this, you probably know about the awesome potential healthcare data has for discovering new treatments and lowering the cost and increasing the quality of healthcare.
-But you're probably also familiar with the challenges of working with healthcare data that prevent most of us from realizing this potential.
+But you're probably also familiar with the challenges working with healthcare data presents.

-**Here's the problem:** healthcare data is complex.
+**Here's the problem:** Healthcare data is complex.
 It's perhaps more complex than data from any other industry.
 Think about it: healthcare data attempts to capture human biology and the delivery of healthcare in a database.
 There are thousands (millions?) of body systems, diagnostic tests, diseases, and treatments, all of which are captured in healthcare data.

-The complexity of healthcare data is also related to the fact that the various systems (e.g. EMRs) that capture the data are highly variable in how they capture data.
+The complexity of healthcare data is also related to the fact that the various systems (e.g. EMRs) that capture the data are highly variable.
 The end result is that healthcare data is extremely heterogeneous and this makes it impossible to perform data analysis on raw healthcare data.

 As an industry we've understood this for some time, but we've been busy solving other problems.
 The first problem we solved in the late 2000s / early 2010s was making healthcare data electronic.
-This was a big step because it's tough to do much analysis with paper records.
+This was a big step because it's tough to do analysis with paper records.

 The second problem we started solving a few years ago - interoperability.
 Since becoming digital, healthcare data has been extremely silo'd and difficult to access.
 But thanks to the 21st Century Cures Act and the regulations promulgated from it, this is changing, and it's now easier to access healthcare data than ever.
 (Although if you're a vendor requesting claims data from a payer this is still a massive pain.)